-North Dakota Emergency Vehicles Defined
+North Dakota Emergency Vehicle Light State Statutes

 For more information about what lights may be available to you, we suggest calling your State Highway Patrol office at: 701-28-2621